 - Quoted, “Solomon Jones leads ‘Demanding Justice’ panel on how to achieve justice in the legal system,” The Philadelphia Inquirer, March 2023

-- Mentioned in, “People in the News,” The Legal Intelligencer, November 2022
+- Mentioned, “People in the News,” The Legal Intelligencer, November 2022

 - Quoted, “Philly’s New Chief Pathology Contends with Understaffing, Disorder, and a Troubled Legacy at Medical Examiner’s Office,” Philadelphia Inquirer, October 2022

-- Quoted in, “Renowned Philly Defense Atty Joins Montgomery McCracken,” Law360 Pulse, May 2021
+- Quoted, “Renowned Philly Defense Atty Joins Montgomery McCracken,” Law360 Pulse, May 2021

-- Mentioned in, “City Provides Update on Mishandling of MOVE Victims’ Remains,” City of Philadelphia Mayor’s Office of Communications, July 2021
+- Mentioned, “City Provides Update on Mishandling of MOVE Victims’ Remain,” City of Philadelphia Mayor’s Office of Communications, July 2021

 - Honoree, Health Equity Advocacy Award, Help Hope Live, 2022

-- Philadelphia Living Legend, Councilmember Curtis Jones, Jr.’s Living Legends Resolution, January 2022
+- Recipient, Philadelphia Living Legend, Councilmember Curtis Jones, Jr.’s Living Legends Resolution, 2022

 - Honoree, Why Not Prosper 20th Anniversary Gala, 2021

-- #20 in Philadelphia Magazine’s 76 Most Influential People in Philadelphia, 2020
+- Honoree, #20 in Philadelphia Magazine’s 76 Most Influential People in Philadelphia, 2020

-- Women of Excellence WDAS Media Station Interview for Philadelphia and Suburban Areas, 2019
+- Recipient, Women of Excellence WDAS Media Station Interview for Philadelphia and Suburban Areas, 2019

 No aspect of these advertisements has been approved by the highest court of any state.

-- Commissioner, Pennsylvania State Law Enforcement Community Advisory Commission, (2021 – Present)
+- Commissioner, Pennsylvania State Law Enforcement Community Advisory Commission

-- Board Member, National Legal Aid and Defender Association (NLADA), (2016-Present)
+- Board Member, National Legal Aid and Defender Association (NLADA)

-- Volunteer attorney, National Legal Aid and Defender Association (NLADA), (2016-Present)
+- Volunteer Attorney, National Legal Aid and Defender Association (NLADA)

 - Founder, Pre-Entry Coalition

-- Introduced the Participatory Defense model to Pennsylvania by training neighborhood volunteers in judicial process, leading the city to establish 7 participatory defense hubs, more than any other city in the nation.
+- Introduced the Participatory Defense model to Pennsylvania by training neighborhood volunteers in judicial process, leading the city to establish 7 participatory defense hubs

 - Initiated the “Back on Track” program with Big Brothers Big Sisters of Southeastern Pennsylvania